amitojsingh/WebThroughC/README.md

-after that press esc and write :wq and then write gcc web.c -o web and then ./web and then write the things according to tha requirement u will see a html file is created named as web.html or u can write firefox web.html on the terminal congratulation ur website is created
+after that press esc and write :wq and then write gcc web.c -o web and then ./web and then write the things according to tha requirement, after that u will see a html file is created named as web.html or u can write firefox web.html on the terminal and a web page gets open congratulation ur website is created